 You will be able to select your preferred payment option on the application form.
 This can be either paying online or with a purchase order/reference number.

 Ensure you have included all relevant information in your application when applying for either type of closure.
-This is necessary for the County Council to meet with the appropriate legal requirements.
+This is necessary for WSCC to meet with the appropriate legal requirements.

-Notification is required prior to, and on completion of, the works being undertaken.
-The path will be inspected to confirm that its surface has been reinstated to a standard as agreed, which will as a minimum be no less than existed prior to works and to ensure the route is acceptable and safe for public use.Temporary path closure application form
+Notification is required before, and on completion of, the works being undertaken.
+The path will be inspected to confirm that its surface has been reinstated to a standard as agreed.
+This will as a minimum be no less than existed before work began and to ensure the route is acceptable and safe for public use.Temporary path closure application form (external link)